uvacobi/rna_seq_lesson/introduction.md

 Before we will do the alignment we need to remove sequences of low quality and sequences that are to short (below 25 bases).
 Also in this case we will trim down long sequences to 100 bases, quality of the Ion-torrent reads drops the further it gets.
 When making use of illumina reads this is not as much of a problem and 3’-trimming would then be a waste of data.

 The trimming and quality filtering will be done with trimmomatic.
-In the programm the following arguments can be used.
+In the program the following arguments can be used.

 | step              |	   meaning                          |
 |-------------------|-------------------------------------|